KonevDmitry/deep-learning/README.md

-# deep-learning-nd
+# Deep Learning with Python
-Udacity's Deep Learning Nanodegree Foundation project files and notes.
+Implementation of Deep Learning Algorithms using Keras Library.
+All code examples are based on, unless specified, [François Chollet's Deep Learning with Python Book](https://www.manning.com/books/deep-learning-with-python)